zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone08.md

 ### Ordered description of steps to be taken to execute the test case

-1. Query the MX record for the domain name.
+1. Query the MX record from a delegated name server for the domain.
+2. If the answer from step 1 is not authoritative, iterate step 1 until there is an authoritative answer.
-2. If the MX answer is a CNAME, this test case fails.
+3. If the MX answer is a CNAME, this test case fails.

 ### Outcome(s)